List of countries and territories where Chinese is an official language: Mandarin

 The Mandarin dialect group consists of closely related varieties of Chinese spoken natively across most of northern and southwestern China, a form based on the Beijing dialect has been established as the national standard and is official in the People's Republic of China and Singapore.

-Despite there is no de jure official languages in Taiwan (Republic of China), Taiwanese Mandarin is the de facto language for official use.
+Despite there being no de jure official languages in Taiwan (Republic of China), Taiwanese Mandarin is the de facto language for official use.
 Ministry of Culture and Ministry of Education designated Taiwanese Mandarin, Taiwanese Hokkien, Taiwanese Hakka, and Matsu dialect as its provisional "National Languages" in 2019.

 Mandarin Chinese is the official language of the autonomous Kokang region of Myanmar.
 In Wa State, Mandarin Chinese is de facto the official language, even though the government tries to promote the use of Wa.
 This situation arose because Wa lacks an agreed standardisation (the dialects are very different and three different scripts are used for the language) and because of the significant presence of non-Wa minorities.
 Consequently, Chinese is used in the party and government, army, and business, and is taught in many schools.